wp-plugins/responsive-mortgage-calculator/readme.txt

 * Added an option to set a default interest rate
 * Accented characters can now be used for field labels

+= 2.1.5 =

+* Changed script loading so that JS and CSS are always registered.
+JS and CSS can now be enqueued from your own scripts by calling wp_enqueue_script(‘lidd_mc’) and wp_enqueue_style(‘lidd_mc’)… in case you need to manually load them.